-- Give one of the VRRP domain members the highest priority so it becomes the primary (or master) router and give the others lower priorities so they become secondary routers.
+- Give one of the VRRP domain members the highest priority so it becomes the primary (or master) router and give the others lower priorities so they become backup routers.

 During normal operation, the primary VRRP router sends outgoing VRRP routing advertisements.
 Both the primary and backup VRRP routers listen for incoming VRRP advertisements from other routers in the VRRP domain.
 If the primary router fails, the new primary router takes over the role of the default gateway for the internal network and starts sending and receiving VRRP advertisements.

 On the GUI you can go to Network > Interfaces and right click on the column header and add VRRP to the Selected Columns list to see the VRRP status of the data interfaces that are operating as VRRP routers.

 For more information about FortiOS VRRP, see FortiGate Handbook: VRRP.